 “Life belongs to the living, and he who lives must be prepared for changes.” — Johann Wolfgang von Goethe

-Use February as Your Real Starting Point
+Use February as Your Real Starting Point for the New Year

 Use January as your time to plan things out, decompress from the holidays, and get clear on what you want out of the year.

 I like this idea on multiple levels.
 For one thing, it’s a forward-looking mental model.
 Instead of trying to play catch up or worry about how you missed your great start in January, plan your great start for February.